-Mr. Janse van Rensburg, Chairman of the Board of Trustees welcomed everyone present at the 24th Annual General Meeting of Imperial and Motus Medical Aid.
+Mr. Janse van Rensburg, Chairman of the Board of Trustees welcomed everyone present at the 25th Annual General Meeting of Imperial and Motus Medical Aid.
 He extended a welcome to his fellow Trustees and Scheme Officials present.
-He further extended a welcome to Mr. Mokoatedi from the Council for Medical Schemes who was in attendance.

-Given the Covid-19 pandemic, the Board of Trustees of the Scheme has, in the circumstances, determined that it is necessary, prudent and preferable to have the AGM virtually, which is permitted by the Council for Medical Schemes.
-The Scheme retained the service of The Meeting Specialist (TMS) to remotely host the AGM on an interactive platform.
-TMS was appointed to act as scrutineer for purposes of checking Proxy Forms and Trustee Nomination Forms.
+He indicated that given the COVID-19 pandemic is still with us, the Board of Trustees of Imperial Motus Med ("Board") has, in the circumstances, determined that it is necessary, prudent, and preferable that the AGM be held by way of electronic participation only, and not by way of a physical meeting.
+The AGM was accordingly held through electronic communication, as was permitted by the Council for Medical Schemes and the registered Scheme Rules.
+The Scheme has retained the services of The Meeting Specialist Proprietary Limited ("TMS") who hosted the AGM remotely on an interactive electronic platform and facilitated electronic participation.
+In addition, TMS has been appointed to act as scrutineer for purposes of checking Proxy Forms deposited for this meeting.

-In terms of Rule 23.3.1 of the Registered Scheme Rules, only persons who have been reasonably verified have the right to participate in the meeting, which extends to persons who are in possession of a valid proxy.
+In terms of Rule 23.3.1 of the Registered Scheme rules, only persons who have been reasonably verified had the right to participate in the meeting.
+This extends to persons who were in possession of a valid Proxy Form which was filed in accordance with the Notice of the Annual General Meeting, and members who are reflected in the Register as at the Record Date for this meeting.